What is in this space should not be presented, nor introduced, nor anticipated.

 2 site-specific sound fictions were created on site during three different residency stays.

-The first fiction is located right in front the entrance.
+The first fiction is located right in front of the entrance.
 The whole audio content emphasizes the relation between outdoor and indoor events.

 Sporobole, Sherbrooke.
 Audio players, motorized curtains, max/msp and Arduino programming, outdoor speakers (see “sound window” device), objects, video projection, headphones.
-Special thanks to Delphine, Maroussia, and all who participated in the recordings.
+Special thanks to Delphine, to Maroussia, and to all who participated in the recordings.
 Photo: Tanya St-Pierre et Julie Faubert.